skunkworks-io/test-react-app/README.md

 ### Notes:
 - Replace all `your-username`, `your-repo-name`, and `your-package-name` with your actual GitHub and npm info.
 - You can host the `ci.yml` under `.github/workflows/ci.yml` for GitHub Actions badge to work.

-Would you like this turned into a live GitHub repository with those configurations scaffolded?
-Or maybe you'd like a dark-mode banner alternative?